 1. Introduction 2.
 Doctoral Research Training 3.
 International PhD Students 4.
 Research Design and Method 5.
 Cultural Adaptation 6.
 Academic Transformation 7.
 Emotional Challenges 8.
 Personal Wellbeing 9.
 Conclusion Epilogue

 Shen Chen is a multilingual teacher educator in School of Education at University of Newcastle, Australia.
-He has taught at Melbourne University and Deakin University in Australia before he moved to University of Newcastle in 1993.
-Since then, he has been a research fellow and a visiting professor at Cambridge University and Warwick University, UK; University of California, Berkeley, USA, University of British Columbia, Canada and University of Hong Kong.
-His contribution has been in the teaching and research of language and culture and second language teacher education.
+He had taught at Melbourne University and Deakin University in Australia before he moved to University of Newcastle in 1993.
+Since then, he has been a research fellow and a visiting professor at Cambridge University and Warwick University, UK; the University of California, Berkeley, USA; the University of British Columbia, Canada; and the University of Hong Kong.
+His contribution has been in the teaching of and research in language and culture and second language teacher education.
 He was the recipient of the Australian National Teaching Award in 2014 for his contribution to international PhD supervision.

-Thi Thuy Le awarded a degree of PhD (Education) at the University of Newcastle, Australia in 2017.
-She worked as TESOL lecturer at the University of Languages and International Studies, Vietnam National University of Hanoi, Vietnam from 2007 to 2018.
-Her research interests and publications lie in the areas such as culture teaching, English as an international language (EIL), intercultural communication, EFL teacher education, curriculum development, and research training.
+Thi Thuy Le awarded a PhD (Education) degree at the University of Newcastle, Australia, in 2017.
+She worked as TESOL lecturer at the University of Languages and International Studies, Vietnam National University of Hanoi, Vietnam, from 2007 to 2018.
+Her research interests and publications lie in the areas such as teaching culture, English as an international language (EIL), intercultural communication, EFL teacher education, curriculum development and research training.
 She was awarded a Solidarity Award at the 18th AILA Conference in 2017.

 "This book makes a valuable contribution to our understanding of the complexity of international TESOL students’ graduate training experience in Western, English-speaking countries.
 It focuses on the linguistic, pedagogical, cultural, and psychological challenges faced by these international students with a view to facilitating and enhancing their academic experience and personal well-being.
 Drawing on solid empirical data, the book proposes a new, humanistic model of graduate supervision that promises to tide them over such challenges.
 As such, it is a timely addition to an emerging literature on cross-border graduate education that provides an insightful and thought-provoking account of what international graduate students encounter and experience interculturally in their academic journey." - Guangwei Hu, Professor of Language and Literacy Education, The Hong Kong Polytechnic University